rekharchandran/911_Emergency_Data-exploration-and-Visualization/README.md

 # 911_Emergency_Data-exploration-and-Visualization
-For this  project we will be analyzing some 911 call data from Kaggle.
+For this  project we will be analyzing some 911 call data from kaggle.
 The data contains the following fields:

 lat : String variable, Latitude